dimitri-nicolo/calico/v2.4/security/configuration/prometheus.md

     interval: 5s
 ```

-To update {{site.prodname}} Prometheus' scrape interval to 10 seconds modify the manifest
+To update {{site.tseeprodname}} Prometheus' scrape interval to 10 seconds modify the manifest
 to this:

 ```yaml